MythicAgents/Medusa/README.md

 shinject | `shinject` | Inject shellcode into target PID using CreateRemoteThread (Windows only - adapted from [here](https://gist.github.com/RobinDavid/9214020)). sleep | `sleep [seconds] [jitter percentage]` | Set the callback interval of the agent in seconds. upload | `upload` | Upload a file to a remote path on the machine.

+## Python Versions

+The Python 3.8 version of the agent uses an AES256 HMAC implementation written with built-in libraries (adapted from [here](https://github.com/boppreh/aes)), removing the need for any additional dependencies beyond a standard install.
+As such the agent should operate across Windows, Linux and macOS hosts.

+Unlike the Python 3.8, the Python 2.7 agent _does_ use an additional dependency to handle encryption, namely the `cryptography` library.
+This is pre-installed on macOS (on the Big Sur host I tested on at least), so both python versions of the agent should work OOTB.

+### Py2 vs Py3 Commands

+Within the `Payload_Type/Medusa/agent_code` directory, you will see `base_agent` files with both `py2` and `py3` suffixes.
+Likewise, similar file extensions can be seen for individual function files too.

+These are read by the `builder.py` script to firstly select the right base Python version of the Medusa agent. `builder.py` will then include commands that are specific to the chosen version.
+In the case, where a command only has a `.py` extension, this will be used by default, with the assumption being that no alternative code is needed between the Py2 and Py3.

 ## Supported C2 Profiles